daniellaisabella/AlphaPlanner/README.md

 - Creating and managing projects, sub-projects, and tasks
 - Setting time estimates, deadlines, and assigning team members to projects, sub-projects, and tasks
-- Monitoring progress and updating project scopes Project Managers can assign access to projects and ensure that the right people are working on the right tasks.
+- Monitoring progress and updating project scopes

+Project Managers can assign access to projects and ensure that the right people are working on the right tasks

 ### 👷 Employee
 Employees focus on task execution.
 They can: